BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/delta.md

 * Allocate more resources to Delta

 **Memory and garbage collection:**
-Blazegraph will use the available RAM in 2 ways, JVM heap and the file system cache so like Elasticsearch, the JVM garbage collection frequency and duration are also important to monitor.
+Delta will use the available RAM in 2 ways, JVM heap and the file system cache so like Elasticsearch, the JVM garbage collection frequency and duration are also important to monitor.

 @@@ note